groupdocs-editor/GroupDocs.Editor-for-.NET-MVC/README.md

 ## All-in-one document manipulation API

-**GroupDocs.Total for .NET API** is a suite of powerful, flexible and high-performance libraries which allows you to manipulate documents within your desktop solutions and web apps without requiring any other commercial application.
-GroupDocs.Total allows you to perform all kinds of operations (view, edit, annotate, sign, compare, convert, merge, search, parse, redact, etc) with **PDF, DOCX, PPT, XLS**, and over 90 other document formats.
+**GroupDocs.Editor for .NET API** is a suite of powerful, flexible and high-performance libraries which allows you to manipulate documents within your desktop solutions and web apps without requiring any other commercial application.
+GroupDocs.Editor allows you to perform all kinds of operations (view, edit, annotate, sign, compare, convert, merge, search, parse, redact, etc) with **PDF, DOCX, PPT, XLS**, and over 90 other document formats.

 This web application demonstrates the following document manipulation capabilities: